 As the project manager and facilitator of a focus group, your job is to fully engage the members to get their honest feedback.
 For people to be engaged they first need to feel relaxed and comfortable in their surroundings.
 When respondents are relaxed, they will open up and talk more.
 When they feel uneasy, they will retreat into their shells and you will not get the input that you need.
 The key to creating a positive experience for your participants is by asking questions that will awaken both their creative and critical sides.
 This article will give you many effective focus group questions that should spark discussion.

 Product Reviews: Is Everyone Completely Satisfied?

-Focus groups are often in concert with other product research methods to determine not only how the product could be improved but also how the product should be marketed.
+Focus groups are often used in concert with other product research methods to determine not only how the product could be improved but also how the product should be marketed.
 Here are some sample focus groups questions to obtain answers to help with these two objectives.

 - How familiar are you with the product? (extremely, somewhat, or not familiar at all)